rollerworks/search/UPGRADE-2.0.md

 ### Processor

- * The SearchProcessor Component has been removed, use the InputProcessor directly now instead.
+ * The SearchProcessor Component has been removed, use an InputProcessor directly.

    **Before:**